Photographs:

 Swerford Castle excavations:

-The Martyn Jope papers on Swerford Castle are now deposited at the Ashmolean Museum in Oxford.
+The Martyn Jope papers on Swerford Castle are now deposited at the Oxfordshire History Centre in Oxford.

 Genealogy: